Ming Zheng

-The Zheng family of the Ming Dynasty (1628–1683) was a military and political force that, following Zheng Chenggong's capture of southwestern Taiwan in 1662, became known as Dongdu, Dongning, and Haishang.
+The Ming Zheng (1628–1683) was a military and political force that, following Zheng Chenggong's capture of southwestern Taiwan in 1662, became known as Dongdu, Dongning, and Haishang.
 Led by the Zheng family and owing allegiance to the Southern Ming Dynasty, its jurisdiction encompassed the southeastern coast of China and the southwestern region of Taiwan.

 History

 Founding

 Zheng Zhilong was originally the most powerful pirate in the East China Sea and South China Sea.
 In September 1628, during the first year of the Chongzhen Emperor’s reign in the Ming Dynasty (27 September–26 October 1628), he was recruited by the imperial court and appointed as a coastal defense guerrilla.
 After gaining official recognition, his maritime trade business flourished, and he became the dominant naval power from the East China Sea to the South China Sea.

 At its peak, the trade network of the Ming-Zheng forces extended across a vast region, including Dadi, Fenni, Champa, Luzon, Jingang, Beigang, Dayuan, Hirado, Nagasaki, Mumbai, Banten, Old Port, Batavia, Malacca, Cambodia, and Siam.
 Zheng Zhilong's influence was so great that he was able to control trade between China and the Dutch East India Company, a major European power.
 However, local trade relations were less stable.
 Unwilling to submit to Zheng’s dominance, the Dutch allied with Chinese pirates to attack him, but they were decisively defeated at the Battle of Liaoluo Bay.